adityamangal1/adityamangal1/README.md

 - 🤔 Looking for help with Data Structures and Algorithms 😭;
 - 🥅 coding automation projects⚡
-- 🥅 Loved to contribute more to Open Source projects⚡
+- 🔭 I’m currently working on Open source projects and hackathons⚡

 <br />
 <br />